-Prince William visited the Royal Marsden Hospital in Chelsea, London
+Prince William Watches Breast Reconstruction at London’s Royal Marsden Hospital

 Prince William has watched a breast reconstruction surgery procedure and the removal of a bladder tumour at the Royal Marsden Hospital in London.

 The Duke of Cambridge, who is president of the Royal Marsden NHS Foundation Trust, visited the hospital in Chelsea to view live surgeries and watch a demonstration of the hospital's latest radiotherapy technology, CyberKnife.

 CyberKnife is an extremely accurate means of delivering radiotherapy, meaning larger doses can be delivered, so the patient needs fewer treatments and hospital visits.

 The Royal Marsden is one of the first NHS trusts in London to install the latest model of the technology, which was funded by the Royal Marsden Cancer Charity.

 William also met with members of the Royal Marsden's surgical team, including Stuart James and Pardeep Kumar, who were involved in the operations watched by the prince.

 The surgeries took place in the Wolfson Surgical Suite, which was re-opened in 2010 following a huge refurbishment and rebuilding project after a fire destroyed the wing in 2008.

 "He also chatted with staff and shared a joke about the number of qualifications they have to get," The Royal Marsden tweeted.